kestra-io/docs/content/docs/03.concepts/disabled.md

 ---
 title: Disabled flag
+icon: /docs/icons/concepts.svg
 ---

-The `disabled` flag is a boolean property that allows you to disable a flow, task or trigger.
+The `disabled` flag is a boolean property that allows you to skip a flow, task or trigger.

 ## Disabled flow